Can TMJ Jaw Problems Cause Headaches?

 - Soft foods diet to allow your jaw to rest temporarily avoiding hard, crunchy or chewy foods that may be causing jaw pain.

-- Jaw exercises to help improve your jaw mobility.
+- Jaw exercises to help improve your jaw mobility and alignment.

-- Relaxation techniques such as hypnosis, massage, meditation and yoga to reduce stress.
+- Relaxation techniques such as massage, meditation and yoga to reduce stress.

 Want to Learn More About Jaw Problems and Headaches?